fase-conf/eiram.github.io/index.md

     opam install --download-only --destdir=<dir> <package>

- The reviewers may than use the following command to install all packages available in `<dir>`.
+ The reviewers may then use the following command to install all packages available in `<dir>`.

     opam install <dir>